SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/join.md

 A very common data manipulation procedure know as "split-apply-combine" tackles the problem of applying the same transformation to subsets of data while keeping the result all together.

 Because there were multiple NAICS codes associated with a `Sector`, there are now multiple rows for a single sector within a county.
 We need the total number of establishments in each size class *aggregated within* each county and industry sector.
+{:.notes}

 ===